inclusive-design/covid-assessment-centres/README.md

 * `/WeCount` directory: contains all datasets used by [the WeCount project](https://wecount.inclusivedesign.ca/).

+* `/scripts` directory: contains scripts that merges both kinds of datasets into one.

 * `latest.json` in each directory: a JSON schema that indicates the latest dataset used by that ownership.

 ## License